π₯Classes

 Intellisense is relatively easy to setup with classes.
 Check out the example at the start of this page.

-Consider reading up on for more information on using intellisense with classes.
+Consider reading up on this for more information on using intellisense with classes.